Intel vPro: VNC-based KVM remote control

 Starting with vPro with AMT 6.0, PCs with Core i5 or i7 processors and embedded Intel graphics, now contains an Intel proprietary embedded VNC server.
 Users can connect out-of-band using dedicated VNC-compatible viewer technology, and have full KVM (keyboard, video, mouse) capability throughout the power cycle—including uninterrupted control of the desktop when an operating system loads.
 Clients such as VNC Viewer Plus from RealVNC also provide additional functionality that might make it easier to perform (and watch) certain Intel AMT operations, such as powering the computer off and on, configuring the BIOS, and mounting a remote image (IDER).

 Not all Core i5 and i7 processors with vPro may support KVM capability.
 This depends on the OEM's BIOS settings as well as if a discrete graphics card is present.
 Only Intel integrated HD graphics support KVM ability.

 Wireless communication

-Intel vPro supports encrypted wired and wireless LAN wireless communication for all remote management features for PCs inside the corporate firewall.
+Intel vPro supports encrypted wired and wireless LAN communication for all remote management features for PCs inside the corporate firewall.
 Intel vPro supports encrypted communication for some remote management features for wired and wireless LAN PCs outside the corporate firewall.